andongfan/mlscript/doc/mls-codebase-doc.md

 `IfBody` (defined in `syntax.scala`), filters out unexpected `then/else` clauses introduced by `Ifbody`, and returns a `TypingUnit` (a list of `Statement`).

-File `syntax.scala` contains surface syntax data types of MLscript which are *immutable*, different from internal representations in the typer for later type inference.
+File `syntax.scala` contains *immutable* surface syntax data types of MLscript, which are different from the internal representations in the typer for later type inference.
 Here we introduce several surface syntax data types:

 - Classes `Decl`, `TypeDef`, `MethodDef` are deprecated.